microbuilderz/AWS/CoudPractitioner/AWS-course.md

 + **Dedicated Hosts**

-    Dedicated Hosts are physical servers with Amazon EC2 instance capacity that is fully dedicated to your Customers. **They are the most expensive**.
-Dedicated Hosts allow you to use your eligible software licenses from vendors such as Microsoft and Oracle on Amazon EC2
+    Dedicated Hosts are **physical servers** with Amazon EC2 instance capacity that is fully dedicated to your Customers. **They are the most expensive**.
+Dedicated Hosts allow you to use your eligible software licenses from vendors such as Microsoft and Oracle on Amazon EC2.
+    **3 years allocation time**.

++ **dedicated Instances**

+    like dedicated Hosts, but no access to the hardware. hardware will no be shared.

 + **AWS Cost Explorer**